kavitagupta972/javascript-interview-questions/README.md

 # javascript-interview-questions
 This repo contains javascript interview questions

-1. Difference betweeen shallow and deep copying.
+1. Difference betweeen shallow and deep copying.(with example)
 2. Add element in array in starting and end position.
 3. Newly added features in es6.
 4. String is palindrome or not